 My advice to anyone who finds themselves in this situation is to stop reading all the books that tell you how to be more desirable to the opposite sex, the books that tell you how to be a better lover or how to save your marriage.
 Instead, put your energy into trying to save yourself.
 Try to figure out why you are allowing your spouse to walk all over you, why you are allowing them to have their cake and eat it too.

-I know that you cannot control what your spouse is doing to you and cannot stop their affair, but you have to somehow understand that you can control how you allow this to affect you.
+I know that you cannot control what your spouse is doing to you.
+You cannot stop their affair.
+But you do have to somehow understand that you can control how you allow this to affect you.